prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/tailoring-mechanisms/index.md

 ## Open Enumerations

-Open Enumerations enable users to create company specific schemes by adding custom enumeration literals to the VEC, while still having the possibility to do schema validation.
+Open Enumerations enable users to create company specific schemes by adding custom enumeration literals to the VEC, while preserving the possibility to do schema validation.

 #### 1. Prerequisites
 - XSLT2 processor e.g. Saxon HE